 The most interesting revelation from our modeling analysis is the disconnect between police budgets and violent crime per 1,000 residents.
 Cities that allocated more of their general funds in the past three years to police did not experience more or less crime in any predictable pattern, using data on violent crime from the National Archive of Criminal Justice Data for 2016.

 Figure 5: Interactive – hover for details.
 No correlation between percent of the general fund spent on police and violent crime.
-Best viewed on a fuller-size screen.
+View in own tab

 This is, admittedly, tough to interpret.
 By conventional logic, a better equipped police department should not only decrease crime, but also keep the crime rate low and prevent crime from surging.
 Two places could have very different baseline crime rates, and it could theoretically take very different amounts of money to achieve the same level of crime.
 Comparing the most-recent available city budgets, from 2020 or 2019, to county-level crime data from 2016 doesn’t give us enough information to draw strong conclusions.

 However, there is significant evidence that the conventional logic is wrong, and that crime and police budgets are not meaningfully coupled.
 Crime rates began falling in America in the early 1990’s and continue to be historically low.
 National police spending, on the other hand, has been increasing steadily since the late 1970’s, and continued on that upward trend even after crime started to decline.
 Those trends aside, there are good reasons to question the idea that a police department with more resources will fight crime more effectively.
 A 2016 study in the Journal of Experimental Criminology of the size of police forces between 1968 and 2013 determined that adding police was an ineffective approach to fighting crime.
 Another 2018 study, in the Proceedings of the National Academy of Sciences, found police militarization made neither police nor civilians any safer, but did degrade the department’s relationship with the community.